tprasadtp/protonvpn-docker/docs/faq.md

 Port forwarding is not supported directly, but the image includes tools required to setup via custom script(`socat` and `natpmpc` etc).
 It is being tracked via [#125](https://github.com/tprasadtp/protonvpn-docker/issues/125).
 It might be necessary to write your `service` loop which keeps port forwarding updated.
 Following commands can be used to setup VPN connection and check it regularly.
-Do note that script will still take into consideration `IPCHECK_INTERVAL` for healthchecks, so keep your custom script compatible with it.

 - Connect to VPN server with kill-switch.